-If you are driving a bus, a school bus, or a vehicle displaying placards, you should be prepared to observe the following procedures at every railroad crossing (unless the crossing is exempt):
+If you are driving a bus, a school bus, or a vehicle displaying placards, you should be prepared to observe the following procedures at every railroad crossing, unless the crossing is exempt:

-- As the vehicle approaches a railroad crossing, activate the fourway flashers. - Stop the vehicle within 50 feet but not less than 15 feet from the nearest rail. - Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
-If operating a bus, you may also be required to open the window and door prior to crossing tracks. - Keep hands on the steering wheel as the vehicle crosses the tracks. - Do not stop, change gears, or change lanes while any part of your vehicle is proceeding across the tracks. - Four-way flashers should be deactivated after the vehicle crosses the tracks.
+- As the vehicle approaches a railroad crossing, activate the four-way flashers. - Stop the vehicle within 50 feet, but not less than 15 feet, from the nearest rail. - Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
+If operating a bus, you may also be required to open the window and door prior to crossing tracks. - Keep hands on the steering wheel as the vehicle crosses the tracks.